 The demand note is secured by a portfolio of specified assets that have an aggregate market value at least equal to the principal amount of the demand note and a payment obligation pledged by a third party financial institution.
 The principal amount of the demand note is payable upon demand by the holder, which creates a corresponding payment under the note issued by RGA Americas.
 The note issued by RGA Americas bears interest at a rate equal to the rate on the corresponding demand note, plus an amount representing fees payable to the applicable third party financial institution.
-As of December 31, 2015, no principal payments have been received or are currently due on the demand note and, as a result, there was no payment obligation under the note issued by RGA Americas.
+As of December 31, 2016, no principal payments have been received or are currently due on the demand note and, as a result, there was no payment obligation under the note issued by RGA Americas.
 Accordingly, the notes are not reflected in the Company's consolidated balance sheet as of that date.

 In May 2015, RGA's subsidiary, RGA Barbados obtained CAD\$200.0 million of collateral financing from a third party through 2020, enabling RGA Barbados to support collateral requirements for Canadian reinsurance transactions.
-The obligation is reflected on the consolidated balance sheet in collateral financing and securitization notes.
+The obligation is reflected on the consolidated balance sheet in collateral finance and securitization notes.
 Interest on the collateral financing is payable quarterly and accrues at 3-month Canadian Dealer Offered Rate plus a margin and is reflected on the consolidated statements of income in collateral finance and securitization expense.

 In December 2014, RGA's subsidiary, Chesterfield Financial, issued \$300.0 million of asset-backed notes due December 2034 in a private placement.
-The notes were issued as part of an embedded value securitization transaction covering a closed block of policies assumed by RGA Reinsurance and retroceded to Chesterfield Re.
+The notes were issued as part of an embedded value securitization transaction covering a closed block of policies assumed by RGA Reinsurance and retroceded to Chesterfield Re under a retrocession agreement.
 Proceeds from the notes, along with a direct investment by the Company, were applied by Chesterfield Financial to (i) pay certain transaction-related expenses, (ii) establish a reserve account owned by Chesterfield Financial and pledged to the indenture trustee for the benefit of the holders of the notes (primarily to cover interest payments on the notes), and (iii) to fund an initial stock purchase from and capital contribution to Chesterfield Re to capitalize Chesterfield Re and to finance the payment of ceding commission by Chesterfield Re to RGA Reinsurance under the retrocession agreement.
-As of December 31, 2015, the Company held deposits in trust of \$22.4 million to cover interest payments on the notes accrues at an annual rate of 4.50%, payable quarterly.
+Interest on the notes accrues at an annual rate of 4.50%, payable quarterly.
 The notes represent senior, secured indebtedness of Chesterfield Financial.
 Limited support is provided by RGA for temporary potential liquidity events at Chesterfield Financial and for temporary potential statutory capital and surplus events at Chesterfield Re.
 Otherwise, there is no legal recourse to RGA or its other subsidiaries.
 The notes are not insured or guaranteed by any other person or entity.

 In June 2006, RGA's subsidiary, Timberlake Financial, issued \$850.0 million of Series A Floating Rate Insured Notes, due June 2036, in a private placement.
-The notes were issued to fund the collateral requirements for statutory reserves required by the U.S. Valuation of Life Policies Model Regulation (commonly referred to as Regulation XXX) on specified term life insurance policies reinsured by RGA Reinsurance and retroceded to Timberlake Re.
+The notes were issued to fund the collateral requirements for statutory reserves required by Regulation XXX on specified term life insurance policies reinsured by RGA Reinsurance and retroceded to Timberlake Re.
 Proceeds from the notes, along with a \$112.8 million direct investment by the Company, were deposited into a series of accounts that collateralize the notes and are not available to satisfy the general obligations of the Company.
-Interest on the notes accrues at an annual rate of 1-month LIBOR plus a base rate margin, payable monthly.
+Interest on the notes accrues at an annual rate of 1-month London Interbank Offered Rate ("LIBOR") plus a base rate margin, payable monthly.